 The scope of this EPP covers the engineering, procurement, construction, and commissioning phases of NL Hydro's Bay D'Espoir to Western Avalon transmission line (TL 267).
-The "Protection Description" Section of this document describes the Project in more detail.
+Section 6 "Project Description" describes the Project in more detail.

 This EPP does not cover the Operations phase of the Project.
 A separate EPP for this will be developed and submitted at a later date.